-Did you know that Koreans consume the most amount of alcohol in the world?
+Did you know that Koreans consume the largest amount of alcohol in the world?

 It’s no surprise given that drinking is part of work culture and cheap liquor can be bought 24 hours a day in your nearest convenience store.

 However, did you know that Korea also has a lot of alcohol etiquette when it comes to drinking?
 Some of these rules are more liberal than others, so it’s up to you to decide whether you want to follow them or not.